Our Services

 Helpful Resources

-Chronic spontaneous urticaria is driven by internal immune signals while physical hives require direct physical triggers so they remain distinct conditions; see below for more on the immune pathways, genetic factors, and treatment differences that clarify why one does not turn into the other.
+Chronic spontaneous urticaria (CSU) and physical hives are two distinct conditions.
+CSU is driven by internal immune system signals, while physical hives are triggered by direct external factors like pressure, cold, or heat.
+Because their immune pathways, genetic factors, and treatment approaches differ significantly, one condition does not transform into the other.

 Chronic spontaneous urticaria (CSU) and physical urticarias (often called "physical hives") share a common symptom—itchy, red welts on the skin—but they arise through different mechanisms.
 This guide explains, in simple terms, why CSU rarely evolves into physical hives.
 We also address the key question: can chronic spontaneous urticaria change into physical hives?